prom-io/prometeus/README.md

 Private and censorship resistant - Prometeus protocol operated on a public blockchain and used decentralised storage and ensures selective disclosure of personal and transactional data by the user.

 Quality assurance of data: although Prometeus can not do quality assurance directly, we have built in protocol a transparent and comprehensive rating system that allows new market participants to filter data providers.

-## License

-Prometeus Network is licensed under the Apache software license (see LICENSE [file](https://github.com/Prometeus-Network/prometeus/blob/master/LICENSE)).
-Unless required by applicable law or agreed to in writing, software distributed under the License is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either \express or implied.

-Prometeus Network makes no representation or guarantee that this software (including any third-party libraries) will perform as intended or will be free of errors, bugs or faulty code.
-The software may fail which could completely or partially limit functionality or compromise computer systems.
-If you use or implement it, you do so at your own risk.
-In no event will Prometeus Network be liable to any party for any damages whatsoever, even if it had been advised of the possibility of damage.

-As such this codebase should be treated as experimental and does not contain all currently developed features.
-Prometeus Network will be delivering regular updates.

 ## How it works